Loading...

 Learn about geometry relations in MariaDB Server.
 This section details SQL functions for determining spatial relationships between geometric objects, such as ST_Intersects and ST_Contains.

-Synonym for ST_DISJOINT.
-Checks if two geometries are disjoint, meaning they have no points in common.
+Synonym for ST_INTERSECTS.
+Checks if two geometries intersect, meaning they share at least one common point.

 This page is licensed: GPLv2, originally from